csmukherjee/home/_pages/publications.md

 Here, the data is first passed through PCA to reduce the dimensionality and noise in the data due to experimental error and biological variance.
 In this direction in [2] we captured the denoising ability of PCA via a novel metric called *compression ratio*.
 We designed an outlier detection algorithm that improves the separability of the underlying communities in the data.
 We proved the effectiveness of our algorithm in a novel random vector mixture model and also verified it extensively on several real-world datasets.

+### Multi-core-periphery with communities (MCPC)

+In the aforementioned pipeline, once the data is embedded onto a graph (with a datapoint-vertex correspondence), one applies graph clustering algorithms to recover the underlying communities (cell-type).
+Here, it is important to note that the clustering algorithm's success depends on the correctness of our assumption about the graph's communities.
+One of the most popular assumption is **community structure**, where all vertices from a community have more intra-community edges than inter-community edges (For example SBM graphs follow this assumption)

 </details>